fight233/DThouse_cxd/documentation20/en/10.cluster/docs.md

 ## <a class="anchor" id="offline"></a> Offline Processing of Data Nodes

-If a data node is offline, the TDengine cluster will automatically detect it.
+If a data node is offline, the DThouse cluster will automatically detect it.
 There are two detailed situations:

 - If the data node is offline for more than a certain period of time (configuration parameter `offlineThreshold` in taos.cfg controls the duration), the system will automatically delete the data node, generate system alarm information and trigger the load balancing process.
 If the deleted data node is online again, it will not be able to join the cluster, and the system administrator will need to add it to the cluster again.
 - After offline, the system will automatically start the data recovery process if it goes online again within the duration of offlineThreshold.
 After the data is fully recovered, the node will start to work normally.